Francieorwa/Html-Css/README.md

 ### About Section

-The about section provides more details about my background, skills, and philosophy as a web developer.
+The about section provides more details about my background, skills,as a web developer.
 It emphasizes my dedication to crafting user-friendly digital experiences and my belief in collaboration for extraordinary results.

 ### Contact Form